0 User Reviews

-Hotspot Shield have a browser extension which is available for Google Chrome on; Windows, Android, Mac OS X, macOS, and the iOS operating systems.
+Hotspot Shield has a browser extension, which is available for Google Chrome on; Windows, Android, Mac OS X, macOS, and the iOS operating systems.
 There is also an add-on for the Firefox web browser.

 In order to enjoy the discounted monthly price, you need to pay for your whole subscription period upfront.
 In addition, AnchorFree sets up an automatic re-billing agreement with your bank account.
 Unless you cancel, it will charge you again when the subscription period ends.

 The firm has a 45-day money-back guarantee.
-In addition, you can trial Hotspot Shield Elite for seven days.
+In addition, you can trial Hotspot Shield Premium for seven days.
 This gives you plenty of time to cancel if you aren't happy with the service.

 The best plan available for Hotspot Shield is a 2-year plan that reduces the monthly cost to the equivalent of $2.99 per month.
 An unlimited plan is also available on the website at a cost of $165.
 This is a good option for anybody looking for a streaming VPN.